Delorean11/Delorean11/_CONTRIBUTING.md

 git checkout `your-branch-name` # Do your work here using:
 # after completing ur work
-git commit from your features branch (Use # for waffle.io) git checkout master. git pull upstream master. #updating any changes. git checkout feature. git rebase master. git checkout master. git merge feature branch git push origin master. be awesome and go submit a pull request.
+git commit from your features branch (Use # for waffle.io) git pull --rebase upstream master . #updating any changes. git push origin featureBranch . be awesome and go submit a pull request. git checkout master git pull upstream master go to line 31 and repeat

 ### Fork the repo